El blog de Archer Dental

 If discomfort persists beyond a few days or worsens, it's important to give us a call so we can check in and make sure your healing is progressing normally.

 Start by brushing gently with a soft-bristled toothbrush twice a day.
-Make sure to use a non-abrasive toothpaste, especially if you’re experiencing sensitivity.
+Use a non-abrasive toothpaste, especially if you're experiencing sensitivity.
 Flossing should also continue daily, but take care to be extra gentle for the first week and avoid snapping the floss into your gums.

 In some cases, your provider may recommend an antimicrobial rinse to reduce bacteria as your mouth heals.
 Whether or not one is prescribed, rinsing with warm salt water a few times a day can provide natural relief and support healing.

-• Hydrating with water or cool herbal teas
+• Hydrate with water or cool herbal teas.

-• Avoiding anything too hot, spicy, crunchy, or acidic
+• Avoid anything too hot, spicy, crunchy, or acidic.

-• Skipping alcohol, soda, or citrus juices that may sting or irritate your gums
+• Skip alcohol, soda, or citrus juices that may sting or irritate your gums.

 Minor bleeding or swelling is normal for the first day or two.
 Rinsing with warm salt water can help reduce inflammation, while a cold compress applied to the outside of your cheek may ease swelling or tenderness.